Student Technology Acceptable Use and Internet Safety Protocol Document in PDF format

 - Students must not attempt to gain unauthorized access to any file servers or data in the Belmont Public Schools system, outside file servers or data, or go beyond the user's authorized access.
 This includes logging in through another person's account and/or accessing another person's files.
 Students shall not seek information on, obtain copies of, or modify files, other data, or passwords belonging to other students.

 All network activities are logged.
-These logs may be disclosed to law enforcement or other third
+These logs may be disclosed to law enforcement or other third parties

 This policy does not require a signature as it is referenced in each school’s student handbook.